Khushil-Modi/SJSU/CMPE 260/Final Project/readme.md

 ```

-When executed, ordinary chess board will be displayed in ASCII code and you can play against BestModel.
+When executed, ordinary connect4 board will be displayed in ASCII code and you can play against BestModel.

 Tips and Memo